Passive acoustic logic via topology-optimized waveguides

 An input is determined to have a state of (1) when waves flow through the upper leg and a state of (0) when they flow through the lower leg of that input.
 The input forks feed into a rectangular elastic material, which serves as an optimization domain, where the input waves scatter and spatially interfere.
 The gate culminates with two output legs that branch out of the optimization domain, as shown in the same figure.
 Similar to the input ports, a dominant wave presence in the upper output leg denotes an outcome of (1), whereas dominant waves in the lower leg indicate a (0) outcome.
-As such, an input or an output can only have one active leg at a time.
+As such, an input or output can only have one active leg at a time.
 The overarching goal is to optimize the design of the middle region connecting the gate's output with its inputs.